-This third comprehensive report on the work of the IAU HESD Cluster gives insights to the work of the Members of the International Association of Universities (IAU) to address the 2030 Agenda and Sustainable Development Goals (SDGs); and to stress the role that Higher Education and partnerships play to reach the global Goals.
+This third comprehensive report on the work of the IAU HESD Cluster gives insights to the work of the Members of the International Association of Universities (IAU) to address the 2030 Agenda and Sustainable Development Goals (SDGs), as well as to stress the role that Higher Education and partnerships play to reach the global Goals.

-IAU thanks all the individual contributors from its Member institutions and organisations for their invaluable contributions to this report and for the great commitment to the IAU Global Cluster on Higher Education and Research for Sustainable Development (IAU HESD Cluster), and the implementation of SDGs at their institutions and in their network, locally and globally.
+IAU thanks all the individual contributors from its Member institutions and organisations for their invaluable insights and for the great commitment to the IAU Global Cluster on Higher Education and Research for Sustainable Development (IAU HESD Cluster), and the implementation of SDGs at their institutions and in their network, locally and globally.

-No goal can be solved in isolation - the 2030 Agenda and the SDGs show how global challenges are connected and only through equitable and inclusive partnerships, visible and invisible barriers can be transcended.
-Education is a key to reaching the SDGs - and partnerships their enabler.
+No goal can be solved in isolation.
+The 2030 Agenda and the SDGs clearly demonstrate how global challenges are connected and show that only through equitable and inclusive partnerships can both visible and invisible barriers be transcended.
+Education is a key to reaching the SDGs, and partnerships are their enabler.

-This report, collecting examples of good practice and showing the commitment of the Cluster members, is proof that Higher education is starting to transform itself to include sustainable development principles and visions, specifically the SDGs as a framework for action at the whole institution.
-For the annual HLPF, the question remains: are the review mechanisms for the 2030 Agenda ready to include higher education as a confirmed stakeholder in the process?
+This report, as a collection of examples of good practices, highlights the commitment of the Cluster members and is proof that higher education is starting to transform itself to include sustainable development principles and visions-specifically the SDGs as a framework for action-at the whole institution.
+However, the question remains: are the review mechanisms for the 2030 Agenda ready to include higher education as a confirmed stakeholder in the process?